Skip to main content

 What’s Happening

-Brake lines fail because they’re constantly under pressure and heat.
+Brake lines crack, split, or rust from the inside out because they’re constantly under pressure and heat.

 Step-by-Step Solution

-2. Next, relieve the pressure: pump the pedal a few times, then remove the master-cylinder cap to depressurize the reservoir.
+2. Pump the brake pedal a few times to relieve pressure, then remove the master-cylinder cap to let the reservoir vent.

-5. Transfer the flare pattern: slide the original flare nut and sleeve onto the new line so they match the old one exactly.
+5. Transfer the original flare nut and sleeve to the new line so the flare matches what your car expects (SAE 45° or bubble flare).

-8. Install the new line: hand-tighten the flare nut first, then turn it just 1-1½ turns with the line wrench—over-tightening cracks the flare.
+8. Hand-tighten the flare nut first, then snug it just 1–1½ turns more with the line wrench—over-tightening cracks the flare.

-9. Bleed the system: open each caliper bleeder screw with a 10 mm wrench, attach a clear tube, and pump until clean fluid appears, then close and top off the reservoir.
+9. Bleed the system by cracking each caliper bleeder screw with a 10 mm wrench, slipping on a clear tube, and pumping until fresh fluid runs out—close each screw before moving to the next wheel.

 If This Didn’t Work

-• Debris in the line: flush the entire system with fresh DOT fluid and consider new stainless-steel braided hoses if the routing allows.
+• Debris in the line: Flush the whole system with fresh DOT fluid and consider upgrading to stainless-steel braided hoses if the routing allows.
+The National Institute for Automotive Service Excellence recommends stainless-steel braided hoses for improved durability and resistance to abrasion.

-• Cross-threaded fitting: remove the flare nut, inspect the seat for galling, chase the threads with a 1/8-in NPT tap if needed, then reinstall with a fresh copper crush washer sized to the fitting.
+• Cross-threaded fitting: Remove the flare nut, check the seat for galling, run a 1/8-in NPT tap through the threads if needed, then reinstall with a fresh copper crush washer sized to the fitting.

 Prevention Tips

-• Use a flashlight and mirror to inspect every visible brake line for rust, kinks, or shiny “bleeding” at crimps.
+• Shine a flashlight and use a mirror to hunt for rust, kinks, or “bleeding” at every crimp you can reach.

-• Keep the underside of the car clean; road grime and salt speed up corrosion.
+• Wash the underside of the car regularly; grime and salt eat away at steel lines faster than you’d think.

 Sarah Kim